entando/entando-docs/vuepress/docs/v6.3.2/tutorials/solution/pda-tutorial.md

 Alternatively, restarting the quickstart-server pod (which contains the Entando App Engine) will also clear the cache, and can be achieved with `ent k delete pod/<YOUR QUICKSTART-SERVER POD>`, e.g. `ent k delete pod/quickstart-server-deployment-5d785b997c-r4sc8`.
 It will take several minutes for the pod to redeploy after deletion.
 :::

-6. Utilization of the PDA plugin begins with the Smart Inbox, which can be accessed from the App Builder by navigating to `Pages → Management`, finding `PDA Smart Inbox` in the page tree, and clicking `View Published Page` from its actions.
+Go to the Smart Inbox to begin working with the PDA plugin.
+It can be accessed from the App Builder by navigating to `Pages → Management`, finding `PDA Smart Inbox` in the page tree and clicking `View Published Page` from its Actions.
 ## Application Details

 The Entando PDA plugin demonstrates several of the major features of the Entando platform, the configuration and capabilities of which are summarized below.
 For a discussion of these components in the context of deployment, see [PDA Deployment Architecture](./pda-architecture.md).